parthnan/TheMatrix-Login-Signup-Page/README.md

 Project in HTML-CSS-Javascript to design a login, signup webpage.
 The chosen theme is full on Retro based on The Matrix Movie series!!
 Made way back in 2014.

 # Login Page
 A still of the login page is as below.
 It links to the facebook pages of the coding club at university.

 Used some funky Javascript to create the Matrix-esque Green waterfall of symbols in the background!

+The buttons model the keyboard buttons of Vintage PC's , the shadowing changes upon hovering!

 ![alt text](https://raw.githubusercontent.com/parthnan/TheMatrix-Login-Signup-Page/master/matrix-login.png)